-During a military funeral, the horses that pull the caisson which bears the body of the veteran are all saddled, but the horses on the left have riders, while the horses on the right do not.
-This custom evolved from the days when horse-drawn caissons were the primary means of moving artillery ammunition and cannon, and the riderless horses carried provisions.
+During a military funeral, the horses that pull the caisson that bears the body of the veteran are all saddled, but the horses on the left have riders, while the horses on the right do not.
+This custom evolved from the days when horse-drawn caissons were the primary means of moving artillery ammunition and cannons while the riderless horses carried provisions.

 The 21-Gun Salute

-The 21-gun salute traces its roots to the Anglo-Saxon empire, when seven guns constituted a recognized naval salute, as most naval vessels had seven guns.
-Because gunpowder in those days could be more easily stored on land than at sea, guns on land could fire three rounds for every one that could be fired by a ship at sea.
+The 21-gun salute has its roots in British custom, when seven guns constituted a recognized naval salute, as most naval vessels had seven guns.
+Because gunpowder in those days could be more easily stored on land than at sea, guns on land could fire three rounds for every single round that could be fired by a ship at sea.

 Later, as gunpowder and storage methods improved, salutes at sea also began using 21 guns.
-The U.S. at first used one round for each state, attaining the 21-gun salute by 1818.
-The nation reduced its salute to 21 guns in 1841, and formally adopted the 21-gun salute at the suggestion of the British in 1875.
+Initially, the U.S. used one round for each state, attaining the 21-gun salute by 1818.
+The nation reduced its salute to 21 guns in 1842, and formally adopted the 21-gun salute in 1890.

 A U.S. presidential death also involves other ceremonial gun salutes and military traditions.
-On the day after the death of the president, a former president or president-elect, the commanders of Army installations traditionally order that one gun is fired every half hour, beginning at reveille and ending at a retreat.
+On the day after the death of the president, a former president, or president-elect, the commanders of Army installations traditionally order that one gun be fired every half-hour, beginning at reveille and ending at a retreat.

 The Playing of Taps

-The caisson or hearse arrives at the grave site, everyone presents arms.
+The caisson or hearse arrives at the gravesite, and everyone presents arms.
 The casket team secures the casket, and the chaplain leads the way to the gravesite.
 The casket team sets down the casket and secures the flag.
 The flag is stretched out and level and centered over the casket.

 After the chaplain performs the service, and before the benediction, the gun salute is fired (when appropriate).
 The officer in charge presents arms to initiate the rifle volley, then the bugler plays "Taps."
 The flag is folded and presented to the next of kin.
 The only person remaining at the grave is one soldier, the vigil.
 His mission is to watch over the body until it is interred into the ground.